External Applications

 Workspace Layout

-Each defconfig creates an isolated workspace:
+Each configuration creates an isolated workspace:

 output/